-Caldwell College has embarked on the exciting task of moving to university status.
+Caldwell University has embarked on the exciting task of moving to university status.
 Below are frequently asked questions that offer valuable insight and information about the process.

 Why become Caldwell University?